-AmeriCorps members to support multiple programs including, The Montana Human Trafficking Hotline, The Lifeline Project Program, The LifeHouse (human trafficking safe-house), as well as search and rescue efforts.
-The LifeGuard Group will develop an and raising children age zero to three across Montana.
-LIFTS will develop an AmeriCorps program that will result in improved access to community resources, direct supports, and health-related outcomes for families. hmhb-mt.org/

-AmeriCorps program that will lead a volunteer network and create a comprehensive database of Montana agencies and organizations. thelifeguardgroup.org to engage AmeriCorps members to assist the department in growing program services that benefit the agricultural community into the future.
+LIFTS, a program of Healthy Mothers, Healthy Babies (HMHB) is planning to engage AmeriCorps Linking Infants & Families to Supports members to assist with activities to serve families during pregnancy and raising children age zero to three across Montana.
+LIFTS will develop an AmeriCorps program that will result in improved access to community resources, direct supports, and health-related outcomes for families. hmhb-mt.org/ The Montana Department of Agriculture is planning to engage AmeriCorps members to assist the department in growing program services that benefit the agricultural community into the future.
 A sustainable Ag Corps will provide hands-on experience in natural resources and agriculture alongside field experts, expose members to career opportunities, and foster relationships with organizations and stakeholder groups. agr.mt.gov